 Best For: Beach lovers who enjoy adventure

 Sassy Tip: Make sure to seek out Champuru, a stir fry of tofu, eggs, bitter melon and pork, along with Okinawa’s famous soba noodles.
-Different to other Japanese soba, these noodles are thicker and more like udon, served in a bowl of delicious broth and a number of toppings
+Different to other Japanese soba, these noodles are thicker and more like udon, served in a bowl of delicious broth with a number of toppings!

-A bucket list destination for many, we don’t need to tell you the draws of heading to the Philippines.
-Though many of the islands can take longer to get to (and often with multiple flights and boat rides), you can fly directly to Cebu if you’re in desperate need of a little R&R. If you’re a diving fan, the waters off the coast are going to be a major attraction, along with the idyllic beaches and plethora of luxe resorts.
+We don’t need to tell you the draws of heading to the Philippines.
+Though many of the islands can take longer to get to (and often involve multiple flights and boat rides), you can fly directly to Cebu if you’re in desperate need of a little R&R. If you’re a diving fan, the waters off the coast are a major attraction, along with the expansive beaches and plethora of luxe resorts.

 Fly To: Mactan–Cebu International Airport

 Flight Time: 2 hours 50 minutes